Did you know that a one second delay in website speed decreases conversions by 7%?

 Especially if you’re paying less than $10/mo for your current host because your website is likely stuck on a server with thousands of other sites slowing you down.

-I recently built 18 sites on 7 hosts to find out who is the best WordPress host.
+I recently built 12 sites on 12 of the “fastest” hosts to find out who really offers the fastest WordPress hosting.

 And surprisingly, the most expensive hosting WAS NOT the fastest WordPress hosting.